7 Skills Every Data Scientist Should Have

 The essential skills that you should have if you’re thinking about a career as a data scientist.

-Data scientists use data to determine which questions teams should be asking and help teams answer those questions by creating algorithms and data models to forecast outcomes.
+Data scientists use data to determine which questions teams should be asking and help answer those questions by creating algorithms and data models to forecast outcomes.
 The insights that data scientists uncover are used in business decisions to help drive profitability or innovation.

 This article will take you through the skills every data scientist should have—and some classes you can take to build them.
+If you're interested in building comprehensive data science skills today, though, consider enrolling in the IBM Data Science Professional Certificate.

 7 essential skills for a data scientist